anir0y/phishme/README.md

 #### you're lazy too??? read this.
-well, I'm lazy so I created a script that automate pretty much all, once you git clone this, run
+well, I'm lazy so I created a script that automate pretty much all, once you git clone this, only works wiht LINUX OS, for Windows magic.sh won't work! run
 ``` bash
 chmod +x magic.sh && bash magic.sh